 The image of Leonardo DiCaprio and Kate Winslet on the bow of the doomed ocean liner is forever connected to the power in that song, and it remains a fan favorite at Celine Dion's shows.

-5. "Shallow" by Lady Gaga and Bradley Cooper (A Star Is Born)
+5. "Shallow" by Lady Gaga and Bradley Cooper in A Star Is Born (2018)

 Whether you've seen Bradley Cooper's A Star Is Born or not, you've probably heard the outright belter of a song in "Shallow."
 This song brings our romantic leads together and serves as the glue that holds them in one another's arms throughout the film.